anudit/eauth-eip/README.md

 `Validity` makes sure the user is aware of how long the session token is authorized for.

-Server-sided validation can implemented by 2 primary functions.
+Server-sided validation can be implemented by 2 primary functions.

 First to Recover an Address from a Signed Message Data (signature), Validate the address and issue a Session Token (JWT).
 E.g.,
 ```js